Near Morven in Brooks County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 30° 57.621′ N, 83° 29.957′ W. Marker is near Morven, Georgia, in Brooks County.
-Marker is on Campground Road 0 miles east of Adel Highway (Georgia Route 76), on the left when traveling south.
-Touch for map.
+Marker is on Campground Road 0 miles east of Adel Highway (Georgia Route 76), on the left when traveling south Touch for map.
 Marker is in this post office area: Morven GA 31638, United States of America.
+Touch for directions.